-In August 2011, our Board of Directors approved a stock repurchase program pursuant to which we may acquire up to \$3 million of our outstanding common stock from time to time until August 2012.
-Under the program, we may repurchase shares from time to time in open-market and privately negotiated transactions and block trades, and may also repurchase shares pursuant to a 10b5-1 trading plan during our closed trading windows.
+In August 2011, our Board of Directors approved a stock repurchase program pursuant to which we were authorized to acquire up to \$3 million of our outstanding common stock from time to time through August 2012.
+On August 9, 2012, our Board of Directors terminated the initial program and approved a new stock repurchase program pursuant to which we may acquire up to \$3 million of our outstanding common stock for an unspecified length of time.
+Under the new program, we may repurchase shares from time to time in open-market and privately negotiated transactions and block trades, and may also repurchase shares pursuant to a 10b5-1 trading plan during our closed trading windows.
 There is no guarantee as to the exact number of shares that will be repurchased.
-We may modify, terminate or extend the repurchase program at any time without prior notice.
-From inception of this program through June 30, 2012, we repurchased approximately 882,000 shares of our common stock for approximately \$1.2 million at an average price per share of \$1.34.
-All repurchased shares have been retired and resumed their status as authorized and unissued shares of our common stock.
+We may modify or terminate the repurchase program at any time without prior notice.
+From inception of the program in August 2011 through September 30, 2012, we repurchased approximately 1,045,000 shares of our common stock for approximately \$1.4 million at an average price per share of \$1.36.